koenrane/KR-new-site/content/open-problems-in-activation-engineering.md

 These results were recently complemented by [Inference-Time Intervention: Eliciting Truthful Answers from a Language Model](https://www.lesswrong.com/posts/kuQfnotjkQA4Kkfou/inference-time-intervention-eliciting-truthful-answers-from), which doubled TruthfulQA performance by adding a similarly computed activation vector to forward passes!

-We think that activation engineering has a bunch of low-hanging fruit for steering and understanding models.
+We think that activation engineering offers easy wins for steering and understanding models.
 A few open problems from [the list](https://coda.io/@alice-rigg/open-problems-in-activation-engineering):

 - Try decomposing the residual stream activations over a batch of inputs somehow (e.g. PCA).
 Using the principal directions as activation addition directions, do they seem to capture something meaningful?
 - Take a circuit studied from existing literature on GPT2, or find another one using [ACDC](https://github.com/ArthurConmy/Automatic-Circuit-Discovery/tree/main).
 Targeting the nodes in these circuits, can you learn anything more about them and generally about how activation additions interact with circuits?